playfularchitect/Rosetta-Stone-Of-Physics/Code and Output/QRLF (Quantum Rational Lock Finder)/README (1).md

+Important: The code explicitly downloads and processes three .xlsx files from the NIST (National Institute of Standards and Technology) Bell test data archive.
+Check QLRE V11.txt (code that shows files) and v11 output.md (output from the code)
 # Megacell v13.13.9-onecell-megacell++++ — Run Artifacts
 This folder contains a full audit trail: config & environment, ledger registry and hashes, and per-section CSV/JSON outputs.